-Whisking is a crucial step for making omelets or scrambled eggs, for two reasons.
-First, it blends both parts of the egg, the white and the yolk, together into a temporary emulsion.
+Whisking is a crucial step when making omelets or scrambled eggs, for two reasons.
+It blends both parts of the egg, the white and the yolk, together into a temporary emulsion.
 This is important so that you don't see little flecks of white in the cooked eggs.
 Your eggs should be a uniform yellow color.

 Don't whisk and then set the bowl down.
 Whisking should occur right before adding the eggs to the pan.
 Otherwise, all that froth you whipped up will simply dissipate.

 The right way: Beat your eggs vigorously using a whisk or a fork for a full minute, right before adding them to the pan.